Frequently Asked Questions (FAQ)

 I heard something about a therapy dog--do you really have a dog?

 Yes!
 Our AOD Coordinator Sarah Covell is the handler for Sophie, a Certified Therapy Dog.
-Sophie is in the Health & Counseling office on Tuesdays, and she is often at Wellness in the House, our health hub in Onondaga 203, on Thursdays from 3-4:30 p.m.
-Feel free to stop by either location to say hello!
+Sophie is in the Health & Counseling office on Wednesdays; she also sometimes comes in on Thursdays and/or visits Wellness in the House, our health hub in Onondaga 203.
+Feel free to stop by to say hello!

 Back to Top